jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 for everyone.
 Cloud \+ AI
 Azure Edge \+ Platform is responsible for
-Microsofts operating systems, IoT and edge products, engineering systems, and health platforms from the chip level to the cloud.
+Microsoft’s operating systems, IoT and edge products, engineering systems, and health platforms from the chip level to the cloud.
 E\+P is the platform team for the company and the foundation upon